sweetmandm/ionicons-iOS/README.md

 For available icons, look at ionicons-codes.h or [browse them at the **ionicons** website](http://ionicons.com).

+The available icon names will autocomplete if you've included the `IonIcons.h` header when you type `ion_...`

 Get the font:

     UIFont *ionIconsFont = [IonIcons fontWithSize:30.0f];